roaminggamer/CoronaGeek/Hangouts/ICanMakeThat/ZigZagBoomClone/app/README.md

-This folder contains all builds of this game.
-Builds will be incremently more complete.
+This folder contains the most recent build of the game.

-The folders containing these builds are named thus:

-zzbc_YYMMDD

-* zzbc - Zig Zag Boom Clone
-* YY = Year
-* MM = Month
-* DD = Day

-I could rely on the gitHub history for old versions, but I think folks will find having them all available at a glance nicer.
+To find old versions, go to this folder:

+\CoronaGeek\Hangouts\ICanMakeThat\ZigZagBoomClone\app_old_versions